Kapendev/parin/README.md

 ## Why Parin

-- **Focused on games.** It is opinionated in ways that make common game tasks easier than in general-purpose engines.
+- **Focused on games.** It is opinionated in ways that make common game-development tasks easier than in general-purpose engines.
 - **Code-driven design.** There's no imposed architecture, allowing freedom on how a game is structured.
-- **A guided workflow.** Parin assumes a few common game-development patterns to smooth out the development experience.
+- **A guided workflow.** Parin assumes a few common patterns to smooth out the development experience.

 Parin sits somewhere between a small engine like raylib or LÖVE and a big engine like Godot or Unity.
 It offers more direction than small ones, but far less overhead and "magic" than big ones.